 Avoid surrounding yourself with people who share your exact same views.
 Actively seek out diverse perspectives and engage in respectful dialogue with those who hold different opinions.
 This will broaden your understanding of complex issues and help you to identify potential blind spots in your own thinking.

 One way to seek diverse perspectives is to read books and articles from authors with different backgrounds and viewpoints.
-Another approach is to attend lectures or workshops on topics that you know little about.
-You can also join online forums or discussion groups where people from different backgrounds share their thoughts and experiences.
+Worth adding: another approach is to attend lectures or workshops on topics that you know little about.
+You can also join online forums or discussion groups where people from different backgrounds share their thoughts and experiences Which is the point..

 Recognize the Limits of Authority

 Authority figures are not always right.
-They are fallible human beings who are subject to their own biases and limitations.
+In practice, they are fallible human beings who are subject to their own biases and limitations.
 Be willing to question authority when you have legitimate concerns, and don't be afraid to speak up if you believe that something is wrong.

 Remember that questioning authority is not necessarily disrespectful or insubordinate.
 It is a sign of intellectual curiosity and a commitment to ethical behavior.
-However, it is important to question authority in a respectful and constructive manner.
+Even so, it — worth paying attention to.
 Focus on the issue at hand, rather than attacking the person in authority.

 Understand the Consequences of Your Actions